 Award-winning Aggreko gets the green medal

-Climate change is heating up economics, and businesses the world over are taking initiatives to minimize their carbon footprint including Glasgow-based, Aggreko.
+Climate change is heating up business economics.
+So businesses the world over are taking initiatives.
+All to minimize their carbon footprint.
+That’s even including Glasgow-based, Aggreko.
 The world’s largest temporary power generation company, and a major supplier of power for large events , became certified as ‘world class’ according to the ISO accredited CEMARS standard by the Achilles Carbon Reduction Programme.

 Forward thinking Aggreko are known for their efforts in reducing their carbon footprint.
 In 2007, they teamed up with California’s Gaslamp Quarter, a historical neighborhood in downtown San Diego, to demonstrate their eco-friendly attitude.
 By collecting residual cooking oil from the Gaslamp Quarter’s many restaurants, Aggreko created a biodiesel to power this year’s festival, making it environmentally safer and more responsible.